 - How are junior scholars in Italian being discouraged or encouraged to engage in DH work?

-Roundtable participants have made available brief position papers in which they describe their individual DH projects.
-While the discussion at the MLA will touch on individual projects, interested attendees are encouraged to read the position papers, below, in advance.
+Roundtable participants made available brief position papers in which they described their individual DH projects.
+The discussion at the MLA touched on these individual projects as well as the broader questions listed above.

 Massimo Lollini: “Reading, Rewriting and Encoding Petrarca’s Rvf as Hypertext.”